Floofies/argutia/README.md

 # argutia
 Noun; clever use of words; verbal trickery; sophistry.

 Argutia is an incredibly basic JavaScript source code pre-processor plugin for Babel.
 Put simply, the plugin removes/retains specific source code based on user-supplied arguments.
-Source code is marked via a Labeled Statement followed by a String.

-Here's some example source code which I've added a labeled string to.
-The labeled string marks the succeeding atom of source code to be removed or retained.
+A labeled string marks the succeeding atom of source code to be removed or retained.
+The string specifies the argument which must be supplied in order to retain the source code.

 ```JavaScript
 argutia:"keepFoo";